2023 Best Nursing Bachelor's Degree Schools in South Carolina

 On average, nursing graduates from UofSC Aiken take out $29,416 in student loans while working on their Bachelor's Degree.

-Lander University ranked #7 on this year’s Best Nursing Bachelor’s Degree Schools in South Carolina list.
+Lander University came in at #7 in this year’s edition of the Best Nursing Bachelor’s Degree Schools in South Carolina ranking.
 Lander University is a small public school located in the distant town of Greenwood.

 On average, nursing graduates from Lander University take out $24,498 in student loans while working on their Bachelor's Degree.